Respond to your offer

 What happens next

 We'll process your payment.
-If everything is okay, we'll issue your Confirmation of Enrolment (CoE).
-Log in to UQ Online Applications to view your CoE once it has been issued.
+If everything is okay, we'll issue your Confirmation of Enrolment (CoE) and notify you.
+Once your CoE has been issued, you will be able to view it in UQ applications.

 A CoE is an official document that confirms you have a place in a UQ program.
 You need a CoE to apply for a student visa.